-"Isolated Occupations" and Occupations Requiring Heightened Evidentiary and Articulation Requirements

-EM-24026 identifies certain DOT occupations that are "isolated," meaning the occupations "exist only in very limited numbers in relatively few locations outside of the region where [the individual lives]" (20 CFR 404.1566 and 416.966).
+"Isolated Occupations" and Occupations in the DOT Requiring Heightened Evidentiary and Articulation Requirements outside of the region where [the individual lives]" (20 CFR 404.1566 and 416.966).
 Pursuant to 20 CFR 404.1566 and 416.966, when we make a determination or decision at step five of the sequential evaluation process, we will not deny disability benefits based on the existence of "isolated jobs."
 You should familiarize yourself with the list of "isolated" occupations in EM-24026, because ALJs are not permitted to rely on these occupations to support a "not disabled" determination or decision that uses the Medical-Vocational Guidelines as a framework for decision making.